budgiedownunder/maze/src/rust/README.md

 ```

 ### Build
-To build all project components:
+To build all project crates and JavaScript APIs:

 ```
 cd src/rust